letstri/nixle/docs/index.md

     details: Wonderful TypeScript support for all frameworks and our code
   - title: Simple
     icon: 🔨
-    details: Connect to provider, create module > router > service and use.
+    details: Connect to provider, create router > service and use.
 Just try it!
 ---